wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 Hey there, and welcome to Learn WordPress.

-In this tutorial, you're going to learn how to extend the WP REST API by creating your own simple routes and endpoints.
+In this tutorial, you're going to learn how to extend the WP REST API by creating your own routes and endpoints.

 You will learn how to use the register_rest_route function to register routes, and how to create specific endpoints by setting the route method.
 You will also learn how it's possible to specify route arguments, and how to use them fetch specific data.

 # Creating a custom table to store form submissions

-Let's consider a requirement to build a simple submissions form plugin, which allows a name and email field to be captured via the WP REST API.
+Let's consider a requirement to build a simple form submissions plugin, which allows a name and email field to be captured via the WP REST API.
 The plugin should allow for a form-submissions REST API route, which has three endpoints:

 1. One to fetch all form submissions
 2. One to post a form submission